Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models

 \subsection{Regular language tasks}

-The formal language benchmark is a collection of language style tasks split into categories using the Chomsky Hierarchy \cite{deletang2023neural}.
+The formal language benchmark is a collection of language style tasks split into categories using the Chomsky hierarchy \cite{chomsky1956three, deletang2023neural}.
 Here, we use the regular tasks, which can be solved by processing inputs sequentially with a fixed set of internal states and no external memory, i.e. state-tracking.
 On this benchmark, the models are challenged to generalise to longer sequences, by training on sequences from length $3$ to $40$ and evaluating on sequences from length $40$ to $256$.
 Details on the individual tasks can be found in Appendix \ref{app:fla}.
-A wide range of existing sequence model architectures are considered, including LSTM~\cite{LSTM}, xLSTM and its two components mLSTM and sLSTM~\cite{beck2024xlstm}, four variations of DeltaNet~\cite{schlag2021linear, yang2024gatedlinearattentiontransformers, yang2025gateddeltanetworksimproving, siems2025deltaproductimprovingstatetrackinglinear, grazzi2024unlockingstatetrackinglinearrnns}, RWKV-7~\cite{peng2025rwkv7gooseexpressivedynamic}, a Transformer~\cite{vaswani2017attention}, and Mamba~\cite{gu2023mamba}.
+A wide range of existing sequence model architectures are used as baselines, including LSTM~\cite{LSTM}, xLSTM and its two components mLSTM and sLSTM~\cite{beck2024xlstm}, four variations of DeltaNet~\cite{schlag2021linear, yang2024gatedlinearattentiontransformers, yang2025gateddeltanetworksimproving, siems2025deltaproductimprovingstatetrackinglinear, grazzi2024unlockingstatetrackinglinearrnns}, RWKV-7~\cite{peng2025rwkv7gooseexpressivedynamic}, a Transformer~\cite{vaswani2017attention}, S4D~\cite{Gu2022On}, and Mamba~\cite{gu2023mamba}.
 All models use two stacked layers.
-All models except Mamba use a hidden dimension of $128$ or $512$, with the choice determined by which yields higher validation accuracy on each dataset.
-Mamba uses a hidden dimension of $256$ or $512$, as it does not support a hidden size of $128$.
-We consider five SLiCE variants: diagonal, DPLR$_r$ (where $r$ denotes the rank), Walsh--Hadamard, and two block-diagonal structures.
-The first uses a fixed block-size $b_i = b$ (denoted BD$_b$-LNCDE), while the second is a diagonal-dense LNCDE (D-DE$_{b}$-LNCDE), with $b_i = 1$ for $i = 1, \ldots, k{-}1$ and $b_k = b > 1$.
+For each dataset and baseline model, we selected the hidden dimension that yields a higher validation accuracy from two choices.
+The choices were $128$ and $512$ for all models aside from Mamba, and $256$ and $512$ for Mamba, as it does not support a hidden size of $128$.
 All SLiCEs use two stacked layers and $512$ non-zero parameters per state-transition matrix, except for the diagonal and Walsh--Hadamard, which also consider $128$, with the better performing choice reported for each dataset.
-For the DPLR, block-diagonal, and diagonal-dense LNCDEs, we consider multiple choices of rank and block-size, respectively, and present the best performing models.
+For the DPLR, block-diagonal, and diagonal-dense SLiCEs, we consider multiple choices of rank and block-size, respectively, and present the best performing models.
 A thorough investigation of the effect of block-size and rank is given in Appendix \ref{app:fla}.
-We do not consider sparse LNCDE on this benchmark, due to the lack of an efficient implementation.
+We do not consider S-SLiCE on this benchmark, due to the lack of an efficient implementation.